ktorio/ktor-documentation/topics/interactive_website_add_persistence.md

 <excerpt>Learn how to add persistence to a website using the Exposed ORM framework.</excerpt>

-In this series of tutorials, we'll show you how to create a website in Ktor:
+In this series of tutorials, we'll show you how to create a simple blog application in Ktor:
 - In the first tutorial, we showed how to host [static content](creating_static_website.md) like images and HTML pages.
-- In the second tutorial, we added interactivity and created a simple [blog application](creating_interactive_website.md) using the FreeMarker template engine.
+- In the second tutorial, we added interactivity to our application using the FreeMarker template engine.
 - In this tutorial, we'll add persistence to our website using the Exposed framework.
 We'll use the H2 local database to store articles.